 Arrested?
 Call us . . . .

 It is recommended that people facing federal charges hire private counsel to help guide them through the confusing and rigorous federal court process.
-Call Nevada federal criminal defense attorneys to consult with a lawyer for free.
-We will fight to try to get your case lessened to a more minor charge or dismissed completely.
+Call our Las Vegas Federal Crimes Lawyer, and we will fight to try to get your case lessened to a more minor charge or dismissed completely.
 And if the situation calls for it, we can take the matter to a federal jury in pursuit of a “not guilty” verdict.